 - $299 (base)

 We’re going to explore the Dell PowerEdge R710 by diving deep into the specs and hardware and then see how it compares to regular desktop computers.
 We’ll also discuss this server’s software options and expansion possibilities and tell you whether this server is worth buying.

-Dell PowerEdge R710: Must Know Facts
+Dell PowerEdge R710: Key Points and Must Know Facts

 - The Dell PowerEdge R710 is the lowest tier in the PowerEdge lineup